Disco-Danny/GraphMolAI/README.md

-# MolGraphX
+# GraphMolAI

-MolGraphX is a production-style molecular property prediction project that compares classical fingerprint baselines against Graph Neural Networks on MoleculeNet datasets.
+GraphMolAI is a production-style molecular property prediction project that compares classical fingerprint baselines against Graph Neural Networks on MoleculeNet datasets.
 It downloads data automatically, trains both model families, evaluates them with task-appropriate metrics, and produces a simple atom-level interpretability report for GNN predictions.

 ## Features